egvandell/rootstock-quick-start-guide/README.md

 # MyToken Smart Contract Project

+Tested and working on Testnet as of 5/31/24

 This repository contains a project for developing, testing, and deploying a smart contract using the Hardhat framework, tailored for the Rootstock network.

 ## Repository Branching Strategy